 The knuckles are a great place to go wild with merging to come up with one .
 Depending on how you link your hands or knuckles together, make your spell out a word or morph into an image.
 The most common version is that of that form a word or two when the fists are combined, such as the design.

 But there are so many different ways you put your hands together as well as different designs and ideas to spell out.
 The side of the thumb is a unique choice for , or when the fingers are linked like in prayer.
 And if you pick a piece that’s naturally fragmented, it’ll look even cooler when put back together.

 Go all out with an intricate !
 The skeleton is a common motif that you can embellish with an x-ray feel.
 Or you can add detail and use shading for a more elaborate depiction.
 Incorporating the movement of the body can also be done to add to the complexity of the piece, like staring at the fingers and running back onto the knuckles.
 It’s best to have an experienced , as with more intricate pieces, there is more of a chance for the ink to blur and spread and undo the design.

 Skin breakthrough pieces are some of the coolest out there.
 Using negative space, they give the three-dimensional appearance of the cutting through the skin or breaking through one side and emerging from another.

 This is most often done with daggers, with the traditional style being the boldest and most recognizable version.
 It also works particularly well on opposing sides of the knuckles since it avoids tattooing the knuckles and incorporates the unblemished skin into the imagery of the piece.
 For a less bold piece, a is to consider using a fadeout technique with a skeleton motif.

 How bad do hand tattoos hurt?

-Hands are one of the more painful areas to get tattooed, due to the fact that the area is mostly bone and ligament.
+The hands are one of the more painful areas to get tattooed due to the fact that the area is mostly bone and ligament.
 And since the tattoo artist will have to repeatedly go over some areas, the skin may feel especially tender.